nafizjiwa/REACT-Router/README.md

 When the path matches /about/secret the `<Secret >` and `<About >` components are rendered.

 ### `<Navigate>` (or Redirect)
-Unlike <Link> or <NavLink>, which require user interaction, <Navigate> automatically redirects users when certain conditions are met.</br>
+Unlike <Link> or <NavLink>, which require user interaction, <Navigate> automatically redirects users when certain conditions are met to the location specified by the `to` prop.</br>
-Navigate redirects the user to the location specified by it's `to` prop.
+All are declarative.</br>

       import { Navigate } from 'react-router-dom';